nogibjj/jiaxin-project-1-Microservice/README.md

 <img width="842" alt="Screen Shot 2023-01-23 at 1 49 25 PM" src="https://user-images.githubusercontent.com/112274822/214144545-bcdf2e84-1665-49c2-8039-e725c4fa2926.png">
 <img width="958" alt="Screen Shot 2023-01-23 at 1 49 50 PM" src="https://user-images.githubusercontent.com/112274822/214144547-4ccfd245-660d-4f4a-9641-c9717acc10a1.png">
 <img width="987" alt="Screen Shot 2023-01-23 at 1 49 10 PM" src="https://user-images.githubusercontent.com/112274822/214144548-0128ab0d-7008-4ab7-ba1a-38e45e878b16.png">

-### Use IaC (Infrastructure as Code) in CloudFormation at AWS to deploy code
-CloudFormation uses YAML or JSON, it is a popular cloud infrastructure automation tool coming from the IaaS giant AWS.
-It enables organizations to easily create, deploy and manage the AWS resource stack using a template or a text file that acts as a single source of truth.

-### Use AWS App Runner to deploy code